Decolonization of knowledge: History

-It has been argued that the "colonialist worldview," which allegedly prioritises some people's beliefs, rights, and dignity over those of others, has had an impact on the theoretical framework that underpins the modern academic field of history.
-This modern field of study is said to have first developed in Europe during a period of rising nationalism and colonial exploitation, which is said to determine the historical narratives of the world.
+According to the official web page of the University of Exeter, the "colonialist worldview," which allegedly prioritises some people's beliefs, rights, and dignity over those of others, has had an impact on the theoretical framework that underpins the modern academic field of history.
+This modern field of study has first developed in Europe during a period of rising nationalism and colonial exploitation, which determines the historical narratives of the world.
 This account suggests "that the very ways we are conditioned to look at and think about the past are often derived from imperialist and racialised schools of thought".
-Decolonial approach in history requires "an examination of the non-western world on its own terms, including before the arrival of European explorers and imperialists ".
-In an effort to understand the world before the fifteenth century, it attempts to situate western Europe in relation to other historical "Great Powers" like the eastern Roman empire or the Abbasid caliphate.
+Decolonial approach in history requires "an examination of the non-western world on its own terms, including before the arrival of European explorers and imperialists".
+In an effort to understand the world before the fifteenth century, it attempts to situate Western Europe in relation to other historical "great powers" like the Eastern Roman Empire or the Abbasid Caliphate.
 It "requires rigorous critical study of empire, power and political contestation, alongside close reflection on constructed categories of social difference".
 According to Walter Mignolo, discovering the variety of local historical traditions are crucial for "restoring the dignity that the Western idea of universal history took away from millions of people".